 - Proof of your legal status to live and work in the U.S.

 The lender will use this information to determine your eligibility for a mortgage and to determine your loan amount and the terms of your loan.

 Required Documents for a DACA Mortgage

-- Social Security Number – Don’t forget to bring your SSN too.
-It will reveal how many years you’ve spent in the workplace, as well as the earnings you’ve made during your life.
+Social Security Number – Your Social Security Number will verify how many years you’ve spent in the workplace as well as your previous earnings.

 The Validation and Documentation of Each SSN